nesfit/domainradar-infra/docs/pipeline_and_models.md

 The green components collect data for a domain name, the blue components collect data for an IP address (though they are keyed with a DN/IP pair).
 The purple components perform a *gather* operation, merging together all the different results related to a domain name.
 The thin cylinders represent Kafka topics.

+All the results in the intermediary *processed\_\** topics are exported (with varying granularity) to the PostgreSQL and MongoDB databases through Kafka Connect.
+See [this page](./kafka_connect.md) for more information.

 ## Models

 In this document, the data structures are described using a syntax similar to Python dataclasses.
-However, in the actual pipeline, they are serialized as JSON (and this is subject to change).
+However, in the actual pipeline, they are serialized as JSON (this will later be changed to a binary format with pre-defined schemas, probably Avro).
 The serialized values **must** contain all the specified fields.
 If `| None` is not present, the field **must** have a non-null value.

-The base model for all events stored in the *processed_\** topics is `Result`.
+The base model for all events stored in the *processed\_\** topics is `Result`.
 Every component adds its own specific fields carrying the actual result data to this base structure.

 ```python
 class Result: